-There are various ways that you can use your Instagram account to make money.
-Some of the most common methods are:
+You can use your Instagram account to make money in various ways.
+Some of the most common methods include:

 Can you make money with 1000 followers on Instagram?

-You can possibly start to make money if you have 1000 followers on Instagram – particularly if you are a nano-influencer, who typically makes posts on some highly niche topic.
+You can potentially make money if you have 1000 followers on Instagram – particularly if you are a nano-influencer, who typically makes posts on some highly niche topic.
 The key to making money with relatively small followings on Instagram is engagement.
-Brands realize that somebody with 1000 highly engaged followers is no more value to them than somebody with 10,000 inactive followers or 100,000 fake followers.
+Brands realize that somebody with 1000 highly engaged followers holds more value to them than somebody with 10,000 inactive followers or 100,000 fake followers.
 You can still operate in a popular niche, such as beauty, but initially focus on one narrow topic.

 Who is the highest-paid Instagrammer?

-While our Instagram Influencer Earnings Calculator will give you a reasonable estimation of your potential Instagram earnings, those making substantial Instagram money are generally already famous offline.
-Instagram earnings can only be estimated, as Instagram influencers and brands don't have an intermediary or any set rates when working together.
+While our Instagram Influencer Earnings Calculator will reasonably estimate your potential Instagram earnings, those making substantial Instagram money are generally already famous offline.
+Instagram earnings can only be guessed, as Instagram influencers and brands don't have an intermediary or set rates when working together.
 Our best guesses of the highest-paid Instagrammers are:

 How do you get 10K followers on Instagram?

-The thing you definitely don't do is buy Instagram followers.
-There are better legitimate ways to build a following on Instagram.
-Begin by establishing a clear voice on Instagram – you want to become known as a person who shares valuable content about a specific niche.
-Try and be consistent with your posts – you are trying to build an interested audience.
+The thing you definitely don't want to do is buy Instagram followers.
+There are better, legitimate ways to build a following on Instagram.
+Begin by establishing a clear voice on Instagram – you want to become known as someone who shares valuable content about a specific niche.
+Be consistent with your posts – you are trying to build an interested audience.
 Be active and engage with potential followers' content.
 But don't come across as spammy.
 Don't brag too much with your posts – be real and honest.